 You can allow your customers to pay for their purchases over time by using Afterpay post-payment service in your store.
-Afterpay splits the cost of order into four equal parts so that the buyer can pay off the order over four interest-free payments that are due every two weeks.
+Afterpay supports Buy Now Pay Later (BNPL) business model and splits the cost of order into four equal parts.
+The buyer can pay off the order over four interest-free payments that are due every two weeks.
 While customers pay off in instalments, you as a merchant are paid by Afterpay upfront and in full.

-Giving customers an alternative way of payment translates to bigger carts and higher conversions and is especially useful if you sell larger price items (up to $1000.)
+Giving customers an alternative way of payment translates to bigger carts and higher conversions and is especially useful if you sell larger price items (you can discuss the order cost limits with your Afterpay account manager, generally it's up to $1000).

 Afterpay is available in Australia, New Zealand, Canada, and the United States.
 It supports AUD, NZD, CAD, and USD currencies respectively.

 To enable Afterpay payment method in your store: